mr-staker/elrond-cookbook/TESTING.md

 ## Customise Test Kitchen setup

 You can create a `.kitchen.local.yml` file to completely override `.kitchen.yml`.
 You can base it on our `.kitchen.docker.yml` or use `kitchen-vagrant` if you fancy.

+## Troubleshooting

+The only known issue is with Test Kitchen running in Docker.
+Sometimes, something in Docker breaks and the Elrond processes exit with an unexplained stacktrace.
+The only known solution is to restart the Docker VM.